Alternative forms of assessment

 - With open book exams, students often think they don’t need to study, but that’s not the case.
 Consider giving a practice exam with a few questions (5-10) to demonstrate that students do need to study and also to help set expectations of how time consuming it can be to look for answers when you don’t know where to look.
 Place emphasis on students needing to understand the context of the material to be able to answer questions.

-- Along with the previous point, give enough questions that completing the exam within the 2 hours will be tight, so that students don’t have ample time to randomly search their books for the answers.
-In UM Learn, enforce the time limit (Restrictions tab in Quiz set up)
+- Along with the previous point, give enough questions that completing the exam within the time period will be tight, so that students don’t have ample time to randomly search their books for the answers.
+In UM Learn, enforce the time limit (See the Restrictions tab in the Quiz set up.)

-- Write tough questions that use application and analysis so students have to show they understand the concepts, rather than basic information and memorization that can be easily Googled.
+- Write challenging questions that require students to use application and analysis so they have to show they understand, and can apply, the concepts, rather than testing students on basic information that simply requires memorization and that can be easily Googled.

-- If you have a large class, make questions all auto-gradable (no Long Answer) – multiple choice, true/false and multi-select type questions can all be auto-graded.
-Rather than spending time grading, spend the extra effort upfront to write good, tough questions with strong distractors.
+- If you have a large class, make questions all auto-gradable (no Long Answer).
+For example, multiple choice, true/false and multi-select types of questions can all be auto-graded.
+Rather than spending time grading, spend the extra effort upfront to write good, challenging questions with strong distractors.

 - Consider randomizing your questions and/or using question pools to help vary the questions each student gets.
 This will limit opportunities for sharing questions and answers, especially if students will not all be taking the exam at the exact same time.